aethanyc/emacs-init/README.md

 * Build Emacs on Debian-based GNU/Linux
   * `apt install build-essential` and `apt build-dep emacs`.
 These commands install the necessary dependent packages.
   * `make`.
 See `INSTALL.REPO` in the emacs repository for more information.
+  * To use native elisp compilation in Emacs 28, run `./autogen.sh && ./configure --with-native-compilation && make -j$(nproc)`
   * After the build finished, `emacs` and `emacsclient` will be available under `src` and `lib-src`, respectively.
 Add them to the loading path of your preferred shell.

 ## Where to find Emacs packages? ##